dharmafly/noodle/README.md

 Having `"html"` or `"innerHTML"` as the `extract` value will return the containing HTML within that element.

-Having `"text"` as the `extract` value will return only the text. nsql will strip out any new line characters found in the text.
+Having `"text"` as the `extract` value will return only the text. noodle will strip out any new line characters found in the text.

 Return data looks like this: